-Amor Seco herb is used by many tribes in the Amazon rainforest for its amazing medicinal benefits.
-A tea of A. Seco plant is given for nervousness and used in baths to treat vaginal infections.
+Many tribes use the Amor Seco herb in the Amazon rainforest for its amazing medicinal benefits.
+A tea of the A. Seco plant is given for nervousness and used in baths to treat vaginal infections.
 Anonymous tribes believe Amor Seco has magical powers and is taken by couples or lovers to rekindle a waning romance.

-Rio Pastaza natives in the Amazon brew Desmodium adscendens tea and wash the breasts of mothers with it to encourage milk flow.
+Rio Pastaza natives in the Amazon brew Desmodium adscendens tea and wash mothers’ breasts with it to encourage milk flow.
 The Garifuna tribe uses a leaf decoction of Desmodium adscendens internally for venereal disease and diarrhea and to help with digestion.

 In Belize, Amor Seco is called “strong back,” where the entire plant is soaked in rum for 24 hours and consumed three times a day for seven to ten days for backaches.
 Herbalists in Ghana have used A. Seco leaves to treat bronchial asthma.

 The treatment was very successful that it attracted attention from the scientific community.
 In 1977, a clinical observational study on “humans” revealed that one to two teaspoons of dried leaf powder taken three times a day produced improvement and remission in most asthma patients treated.

 A. Seco is known to be rich in flavonoids, alkaloids, and chemicals are known as soyasaponins.
 A novel soyasaponin in A. Seco is dehydrosoyasaponin.
 It is considered a highly active chemical with therapeutic actions for asthma.
 Desmodium adscendens also contains a chemical called astragalin, a well-known antibacterial chemical found in the famous medicinal plant astragalus.